rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 This is my favorite approach to programming.
 In the presence of a nice type system, coding can become solving jig-saw puzzles.
 A similar process can work even in TypeScript[^jigsaw].
-This approach could include an interactive deductive process (asking compiler a series of type questions, something akin to type hole driven development[^idris]) or just making a guess and trying to see if the pieces fit.
+This approach could include an interactive, assisted deductive process (asking compiler a series of type questions, something akin to type hole driven development[^idris]) or just making a guess and trying to see if the pieces fit.
 The second approach is a form of experimentation.
 Working with _hlint_ (Haskell linter, other static tools that do similar things exist) is lots of experimental fun too.
 I often need to get _a solution_ in and the linter will replace it with a much nicer fused code.